carlos8f/fleet/doc/deploy.markdown

 * commit - Push a particular commit by hash.
 Defaults to the latest commit.
 * repo - Push code into this repo name.
 Defaults to the closest directory name with a `.git/` in it.
+* branch - Select the branch to push.
+Defaults to the current branch.
+* force - Whether to perform a force update.
+Defaults to false.

 If you haven't set a remote with `s8fleet remote`, you'll need to specify these
 options: